 Ingredients you may use for your Crepes:

-Ice cream, nutella, chocolate, dulce de leche, whipping cream, biscuits, spoon sweets, fruit preserves, coconut, nuts, bananas, strawberries, apples, etc.
+Ice cream, nutella, chocolate, dulce de leche, whipping cream, biscuits, spoon sweets (fruit preserves), jams, coconut, peanut butter, cookies, toasted almonds, other nuts, bananas, strawberries, apples, etc.

-Chocolate, strawberry, sour cherry, caramel, maple syrup, honey etc.
+Chocolate, strawberry, sour cherry, coulis, caramel, maple syrup, honey etc.

 As you can see, the pancakes are much thicker than crepes and look more like a thin sponge cake.